 There is great excitement about the role of big data in development, yet there are few examples demonstrating what big data can and cannot achieve, and efforts to date have rarely addressed gender questions.
 Effective use of big data in development policymaking and advocacy could improve the lives of women and girls by resulting in more efficient services and programs.
 However, both more research and technology development are needed to fulfill this potential and ensure that women are not underrepresented in big data.
 In addition, new institutional norms and safeguards need to be put in place to ensure that big data does not pose more risks and harms to women and girls, particularly with respect to individual privacy and irresponsible handling of sensitive datasets.

 Partnering with Data2X

 In collaboration with UN Global Pulse and individual academic researchers, Data2X spearheaded research pilots to explore how different methods of collecting and analyzing big data can close global gender gaps.
 The partnership is a springboard for future big data for development efforts to ensure that gender remains at the forefront of this nascent field.
-In 2017, Data2X will announce a new opportunity for researchers interested in using big data to fill gender data gaps.
+Data2X will be announcing the winners of the Big Data for Gender Challenge in September.
+This Challenge is for researchers interested in using big data to fill gender data gaps.